Successful transfer from Ocean County College requires careful planning.

 Ocean County College Instant Decision Days

-Representatives from various Universities will be on the OCC campus to determine eligibility for instant admission for the Fall 2014 semester.
+Representatives from various Universities will be on the OCC campus to determine eligibility for instant admission for the spring 2015 semester.

-An appointment is required for ALL an instant decision events.
+An appointment is required for ALL instant decision events.